-- 1. Administratively withdraw the student (AW): This happens when a student is absent the first two weeks of a class and has failed to inform the Registrar's Office in writing or by e-mail.
-A non-refundable \$250 fee is charged to the student's account. - 2.
+- 1. Administratively withdraw the student (AW): This happens when a student is absent the first two weeks of a class and has failed to inform the Registrar's Office in writing or by e-mail. - 2.
 The student will receive an "F" in the class: This happens if the student attends during any part of the class, but is absent during any two weeks of the class.
 The student will also lose the full tuition for the class as per the DCC catalog.

-Final note of explanation: This definition of attendance for FLEXCampus® students emphasizes the importance of completing attendance requirements.
+Final note of explanation: This definition of attendance for DCC Online students emphasizes the importance of completing attendance requirements.
 Under this definition a student could do all the written work except the attendance and participation requirements and still be marked absent and possibly be dismissed from the class for lack of participation.
+PASA absences do not apply to DCC Online classes.